-- 3.14 Table 3.8 below sets out the money available for the CIL Neighbourhood Fund for Round 2 (2020/21). - 3.15 A total of £27,674 of Neighbourhood CIL is available to spend.
-Please note: the money available on 1 September 2020 is different to that reported for 31 March 2020.
-The table below fulfils the purpose of reporting to GVA the money available for the next round of bidding in the CIL Neighbourhood Fund.
+3.15 A total of £9,030 of Neighbourhood CIL is available to spend.
+Please note: the money available on 1 September 2021 is different to that reported for 31 March 2021.
+Due to the more limited amount available the Council's Economic Development Board in liaison with GVA has agreed to roll-over this funding to next year.

-Table 3.8: CIL funds in the account for the CIL Neighbourhood Fund (1 September 2020)
+Table 3.8: CIL funds in the account for the CIL Neighbourhood Fund (1 September 2021)

-CIL Neighbourhood Fund at 1 September 2020
+CIL Neighbourhood Fund at 1 September 2021

-On the 1 September 2020, the following CIL is available to the Council and has not yet been allocated.
+On the 1 September 2021, the following CIL is available to the Council and has not yet been allocated.
 In accordance with the Regulations the CIL funds are split:

-80% £ 147,594 for the Strategic CIL fund Available to the Council in the Capital Budget setting process.
+80% £ 48,159 for the Strategic CIL fund Available to the Council in the Capital Budget setting process.
 It is imperative that the Strategic CIL fund is used for specific infrastructure projects and types of infrastructure set out in the infrastructure list (formerly Regulation 123 list).
-NEIGHBOURHOOD FUND 15% £ 27,674 for the CIL Neighbourhood Fund Allocated through the CIL Neighbourhood Fund in association with Gosport Voluntary Action.
-Provides grants of between £1,500 and £50,000 for infrastructure-related projects.
-5% £ 9,224 for CIL administration To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
+15% £ 9,030 for the CIL Neighbourhood Fund Allocated through the CIL Neighbourhood Fund in association with Gosport Voluntary Action.
+Provides grants for infrastructure-related projects.
+5% £ 3,010 for CIL administration To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
 It will also be used to partly fund future reviews of CIL.
-Total CIL funds Total CIL funds = £ 184,492
+Total CI L funds = £ 60,199